Kalamazoo Living HIstory Show -Dealer Information Page-

 MICHIGAN SALES TAX

 Dealers without a Michigan Sales Tax License are required to report their gross sales to the Michigan Treasury Department within 3 business days after the show.
-The necessary report, “Concessionaire’s Sales Tax Return and Payment Form”, may be downloaded from the state of Michigan’s website at www.michigan.gov via the link:
+The necessary report, “Concessionaire’s Sales Tax Return and Payment Form”, may be downloaded from the state of Michigan’s website at www.michigan.gov.

 SMOKING & ALCOHOLIC BEVERAGES